wingchen/jobhuntpy/README.md

 browse through your friend's companies that you are interested in, and come back to query in indeed.com to see if these companies some ideal job openings for you.

-Going back and forth between indeed.com and linkein can take up a lot of time.
+Going back and forth between indeed.com and linkedin can take up a lot of time.
 Their web UIs are just not designed for it.
 You might end up spending 80% of the time and effort to compile the data into a spreadsheet before you can even analyze the the companies, job titles, when were they first appeared... etc.